What is it?

 Should I buy one?

 The Aukey DR02 is a simple camera, with its plastic body not feeling as solid or high quality as some rivals, but it performs well when it is asked to do its main job – recording footage.
 The small number of buttons and simple stop-start functionality means that it is an easy-to-use camera that will do the job straight out of the box.
-Its sticker connector won’t suit people who want to switch cars regularly, but it is affordable enough that having more than one in the family won’t break the bank.
+Its adhesive-only mount design won’t suit people who want to switch cars regularly, but it is affordable enough that having more than one in the family won’t break the bank.